Transnational repression by China: Uyghurs

 According to a study published in the academic journal Globalizations, the Chinese government's repression of Uyghurs extends beyond its borders.
 The study's Transnational Repression of Uyghurs Dataset documents 7,108 cases of Uyghurs being targeted in 44 countries between 1997 and 2021.
 While only 238 incidents were recorded from 1997 to 2014, an additional 6,870 cases occurred between 2014 and 2021.

 The Chinese government's transnational repression of Uyghurs includes diplomatic pressure for extradition from countries like Thailand, Turkey, and Egypt, often without due process.
 Domestically, Uyghurs face passport confiscations in Xinjiang, limiting their travel.
 Abroad, they encounter digital surveillance and intimidation, with their families in China sometimes being used as leverage.
 These actions are part of China's larger strategy in dealing with the Uyghur community under what it describes as terrorism, infiltration, and separatism.

 According to professor of East Asian Studies David Tobin, the Chinese government threatened a UK university for an academic's work on Uyghurs, leading to an institutional review that discussed whether to permit publicizing of any research on the region.
 Professor Steve Tsang has testified that the University of Nottingham closed its School of Contemporary China Studies under pressure from Beijing.
+In March 2026, Uyghur rights activists, including members of the World Uyghur Congress, were targeted with malware, allegedly linked to China, disguised as a Uyghur-language software tool.

+In 2026, Human Rights Watch reported that Chinese authorities questioned Uyghur Australians visiting Xinjiang asking information about activists, community groups, and language schools in Australia.
+Per the report, Chinese authorities also put pressure on their relatives in Xinjiang, which made some Uyghurs in Australia afraid to join community activities or speak openly about the Chinese government.